open-edge-insights/eii-azure-bridge/README.md

 ## Pre-Requisites / Setup

 To use and develop with the EIS Azure Bridge there are a few steps which must be taken to configure your environment.
-Primarily, you need to configure your Azure Cloud account to have the proper instansiated services and you need to setup your development system.
+The setup must be done to configure your Azure Cloud account, your development system, and also the node which you are going to deploy the EIS Azure Bridge on.

+The following sections cover the setup for these three environments.

 > **NOTE:** When you deploy with Azure IoT Hub you will also need to configure
 > the Azure IoT Edge Runtime and EIS on your target device.